“FAQ” post for Frequently Asked (and pre-sales) Questions about Blackhole Pro.

 What other security plugins do you recommend?

 I recently recorded a video tutorial series for Lynda.com on how to secure WordPress sites.
 That’s a good place to learn more about the best techniques and WP plugins for protecting your site against threats.
+Also check out my tutorial on how to secure WordPress sites.

 How do I add a bot to the Blackhole?